 2. Bring Your Own Keyboard (BYOK)

 Mobile devices like laptop and tablets are at the heart of what makes co-working possible.
 (We challenge you to find a coworker who lugs their entire desktop into work every day).
 But small, straight keyboards force your wrists into less than ideal positions.
 They increase the likelihood of eventually developing carpal tunnel syndrome and other RSIs.
 This is a fate coworkers can easily overcome with what Andrew Jones of Austin co-working space, Conjunctured calls “pimped out keyboards.”
-A mobile keyboard or mini keyboard, for example, are lightweight, easy to transport, and will gently guide your wrists and hands into optimal positions.
+A mobile keyboard , for example, is lightweight, easy to transport, and will gently guide your wrists and hands into optimal positions.
 That’s crucial for any coworker who spends all day typing (so…pretty much every coworker).

 3. Have a Good Boundary Setting Strategy